 • Work on content drafts before publishing.

-• Invite collaborators and assign the right permissions so everyone can contribute without the chaos.
+• Invite unlimited collaborators and assign the right permissions so everyone can contribute without chaos, making Buffer suitable for teams of any size.

 4. Slack